ballerina-attic/ballerina-www/website/two-column-pages/docs/season-of-docs-2019.md

 # Project Proposals for 2019

-Ballerina is excited to participate in the first Google Season of Docs program as a mentoring organization to foster open source collaboration on Ballerina documentation with technical writers.
+Ballerina is excited to participate in the first Google Season of Docs program as a mentoring organization to foster open source collaboration with technical writers on Ballerina documentation.
 We are pleased to introduce the below project proposals to encourage you to participate and become a contributor in the Ballerina open source community.

 If you are interested in working on any of the below projects and if you need further information, please feel free to contact the mentors listed under each proposal below or write to us via ballerina-dev@googlegroups.com or via [Slack](https://ballerina-platform.slack.com).